[Updated January 13, 2022]

 The company was co-founded in 2012 by two Asheville families who moved to Delaware for a few years, then came back to witness a boom in progressive thought and craft beer culture.

 Wicked Weed initially offered 25 unique draft beers, but became known for their thick, hoppy, sour beers.
-They soon opened the Blue Ridge region’s first sour beer-dedicated taproom, the Funkatorium, and began to distribute beer throughout the Southeast.
+They soon opened the first sour beer-dedicated taproom in the Blue Ridge Mountains, the Funkatorium, and began to distribute beer throughout the Southeast.

 Today their original location features a full restaurant, downstairs beer bar, bottle shop, and the original 15-barrel brewery.
 There’s also a dog-friendly patio and two cocktail areas.